monome/grid-studies-nodejs/index.md

 ## Initial Project Setup

 First install node.js.
-This [guide](https://github.com/joyent/node/wiki/installation) may be helpful.
-You may need to look into [node-gyp](https://github.com/TooTallNate/node-gyp) if you're on Windows.
-This tutorial isn't recommended for new node.js users on Windows.
+The [official installers](https://nodejs.org/en/download/) for your platform of choice are recommended.
+(This guide presumes you're running either Mac OSX or Unix/Linux; whilst it should work on Windows, the examples are given for a Unix shell).

 Once installed, open a terminal window and create a new folder: